Reveal Audio: Forensic Audio Enhancement Services

 Is your sound-recording “at a loss for words?”

-Using state of the art computer technology, Reveal Audio Services is able to reduce or remove a variety of unwanted background noises in order to improve the intelligibility of poorly recorded audio.
+Using state of the art computer technology and accepted scientific methods, Reveal Audio Services is able to reduce or remove a variety of unwanted background noises in order to improve the intelligibility of poorly recorded audio.

 NOISE REMOVAL: REASONS FOR POOR QUALITY RECORDINGS

 The interactive demonstration on this page has samples of "real world" before and after audio enhancements for a number of different noise situations.

 Due to the nature of this type of recording, honestly, some things just can’t be helped.

 Many recordings are made with a small handheld microcassette or digital voice recorder concealed in a shirt pocket or a purse.
 As a result, the sound appears muffled and the sibilant sounds of speech (esses, effs, etc) are hard to hear.
 Another side effect is that the recording level of the person speaking is much louder than the person being recorded due to the relative distance to the microphone.
 This causes another problem.
 The microphone picks up the sound reflections coming off the walls, floor and ceiling, blurring the speech.

 Device settings also contribute to poor fidelity.
 Microcassette devices only have so much tape to record with.
 Digital devices only have so much memory.
 The length of recording time available is inversely related to the recording quality you select.
 The better the quality, the less time is available.
 With microcassettes, this is determined by the speed of the tape.
 With digital devices this is the sampling bitrate.
 Again, the first thing to go is the high end sibilant sounds; and with digital devices other artifacts appear such as phasing (that “underwater” sound).
 Also, let’s not forget distortion caused by incorrectly set record levels or faulty automatic level compensating circuitry.

 Power sources sometimes cause interference.
 If the recorder is placed near a power source with a strong transformer, the electrical hum can often be as loud as the voice signal.
 In cheaper microcassette recorders, the noise of the motors that drive the cassette hubs can be picked up by the recording heads and heard on the tape.